Gowen, Oklahoma

 Gowen is an unincorporated community and census-designated place (CDP) in Latimer County, Oklahoma, United States.
 The community is located to the south of U.S. Route 270 and 10 mi west-southwest of Wilburton.
 Gowen has a post office with ZIP code 74545.
 The post office at Gowen, Indian Territory opened on January 13, 1894.
 The community was named for lawyer Francis I. Gowen.
 At the time of its founding, Gowen was located in the Moshulatubbee District of the Choctaw Nation.

-The Census Bureau defined a census-designated place (CDP) for Gowen in 2015; the 2010 population within the 2015 CDP boundary is 244 and contains 118 housing units.
+The population as of the 2020 Census was 244.
+The Census Bureau defined a census-designated place (CDP) for Gowen in 2015; the 2010 population within the 2015 CDP boundary was 244 and contained 118 housing units.